yanone/babelfont/docs/AI_DOCS.md

 # AI Documentation Generator

-The `babelfont.ai_docs` module provides utilities for generating AI-friendly documentation that can be embedded in LLM/AI assistant prompts.
+The `context.ai_docs` module provides utilities for generating AI-friendly documentation that can be embedded in LLM/AI assistant prompts.

 ## Why?

-When working with AI coding assistants, providing concise, natural-language documentation about Babelfont's structure helps the AI understand how to work with the library.
+When working with AI coding assistants, providing concise, natural-language documentation about Context's structure helps the AI understand how to work with the library.
 This module generates documentation that:

 - Uses natural language descriptions from docstrings